tiagojsag/playbook/project-follow-up/index.md

 ### Daily Meeting

-It’s recommended that the project team holds a daily meeting where they can report on what they’ve worked on and will be working on that day.
+It’s recommended that the project team holds a daily meeting where they can report what they’ve worked on and will be working on that day.
 This meeting can be very valuable as it makes it possible to identify blockers, and opportunities to share experience and to organize pairing sessions when relevant.
 Having designers and data scientists on this meeting is also